 What happened in Myanmar?

-A 7.7 magnitude earthquake struck Myanmar on Friday 28 March – the strongest to hit the country in decades.
-Powerful aftershocks followed, and huge areas of the country have been devastated.
+A 7.7 magnitude earthquake struck Myanmar on 28 March 2025, the strongest to hit the country in decades.
+Powerful aftershocks followed, and huge areas of the country were devastated.

-Millions of people in Myanmar have been affected, many of them children.
-More than 3,600 people have been killed.
-Over 5,000 have been injured.
-Roads, water sources and communication lines have been badly damaged.
+Millions of people across Myanmar were affected, many of them children.
+More than 3,700 people were killed with over 5,000 injured.
+Roads, water sources and communication lines were badly damaged.

-You can help us reach more families in need of support by donating today.
+You can help us reach more families like Wai’s by donating today.

 “The people of Myanmar have experienced some of the worst things imaginable, and they need all the support they can get to recover and rebuild.”